 Why Apple Shares Are Falling

-Shares of large technology companies, including Apple Inc (NASDAQ: AAPL), are trading lower amid a rise in bond yields, which has weighed on growth stock valuations.
+Shares of companies in the broader technology space, including Apple Inc (NASDAQ: AAPL), are trading lower amid a rise in bond yields, which has weighed on growth stock valuations.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.